2tzz/personal_website/README.md

 # 🧑‍💻 Thilakshana.vip — Personal Portfolio Website

 Welcome to the source code repository for [thilakshana.vip](https://thilakshana.vip), the personal portfolio of **Thilakshana Weerasinghe**—a passionate software developer and creative designer from Sri Lanka.
-This website showcases my projects, services, and skills in web development, AI, UI/UX design, and more.
+This website showcases my projects, services, and skills in web development, UI/UX design, and more.

+---

+## 📸 Preview

 ![Website Preview](redme/home.png)
 ![Website Preview](redme/services.png)